 Next, in the Generate Report dialog, you can customize which information to include in the report.
 Click OK and the app generates an HTML file as a report.
 The app saves the customization options you chose in the project so that they are available across MATLAB sessions for the same program result.
 To configure the default settings of the dialog, go to Preferences > Report Generation.

 Check Saved Models and Data of Project

 The Project tab has a summary of saved models, data, and the corresponding size information for each program.
-To open the tab, do one of the following depending on whether your Browser is in the Project view (default) or Workspace view.
+To open the tab, double-click the Project icon in the Browser pane.